-The best way to promote freedom of opinion and expression of all citizens is to strive for implementing the principle “One must get paid for truthfulness, solidarity and a sense of justice.”
+The best way to promote freedom of opinion and expression of all citizens is to strive for implementing the principle “One must get economical awards for truthfulness, solidarity and a sense of justice.”

 On the basis of this general vision, many practical applications are possible.